OllisGit/OctoPrint-PrintJobHistory/README.md

 - [x] Capture image after print
 - [x] Take Thumbnail from [UltimakerFormatPackage-Plugin](https://plugins.octoprint.org/plugins/UltimakerFormatPackage/)
 - [x] Export all printjobs as CSV
-- [ ] Import printjobs from CSV
+- [x] Import printjobs from CSV
+- [x] Better error-feedback (more then just the "happy-path")

 ### Not included
 - No report diagramms
-- No fancy looking UI

 ## Planning Release #2, ...
-....to be done.... see:
+.. see:
 - Poll: "What is the next big thing?" https://github.com/OllisGit/OctoPrint-PrintJobHistory/issues/6
 - Planning Board: https://github.com/OllisGit/OctoPrint-PrintJobHistory/projects/1